cmichi/visual-traceroute/README.md

 Some bugs left and I want to resolve the `dig` dependency.

+# How to start the application?

+You can either import everything as an Eclipse project, adjust the Build path and do `Run As > Java Applet` or you can use the standalone version:

+	tar -xf standalone.tar.gz
+	cd standalone/
+	java -Djava.library.path=./library -jar trace.jar

 # Maps

 The textures are taken from the [http://visibleearth.nasa.gov/view_set.php?categoryId=2363&p=1](NASA's Blue Marble project).